rpeszek/my-blogs/posts/2022-11-07-empirical-programming.md

 [^one-line]:  I dig a deep hole by using [_add_blank_target Free Monad](2022-08-30-code-cognitiveload.html#germane-and-intrinsic-load-of-fp) as example of such a line in my previous post.

 The part of FP that has been the most disappointing for me is a typically low quality of error outputs.
 This may have to do with all falsehoods being equivalent in mathematics[^falsehood].
-However, we should not criticize the theory, rather the theorists for selecting abstractions that suppress or confuse error information.
+However, we should not criticize the theory, rather the theorists for selecting abstractions that suppress or confuse error information (IMO).
 I wrote about it in the previous post and also before[^before].

 [^before]: See my posts about maybe and alternative overuse [_add_blank_target patterns-of-erroneous-code](/tags/patterns-of-erroneous-code.html)